 Kimbap (Korean Seaweed Rice Roll)

-When I go to Korean stores, I often pick up a package of store-made kimbap, Korean seaweed rice roll, to eat in the car driving back home.
+Whenever I visit Korean stores, I have a habit of buying store-made kimbap – Korean seaweed rice rolls – to munch on while driving back home.

 What is Kimbap?